-This makes sure the surface is ready for printing and provides quality assurance controls during printing.
+This makes sure the surface is ready for printing and provides quality assurance controls during the printing process.

 How Does Surface Tension Test Ink Work?